GioDeFra/Cleveland_Hart_Disease/README.md

 # Cleveland_Hart_Disease
-The goal of this analysis is to create a model that detects if a patient has a heart disease.
+The goal of this analysis is to create a linear regression model and a non-linear method that detects if a patient has a heart disease.

 The data comes from the UC Irvine Machine Learning Repository.